 - Postal address/return address

 Feedback is invaluable because your customers are literally telling you exactly what they want, what they like, what they don’t like about your business or service.
-Listening to and acting on this customer feedback not only shows you are listening to your customers and that you value them, it also means you care about your brand’s image and are prepared to take the necessary steps to improve it.
+Listening to and acting on this customer feedback not only shows you are listening to your customers and that you value them, but it also means you care about your brand’s image and are prepared to take the necessary steps to improve it.

 Pay per Click advertising (PPC) is one of the most effective ways to get in on search engine results for your business.
-It gives you a leg up to the front page for when customers search your keywords and you pay for however many times customers click on the advert link.
+It gives you a leg up to the front page for when customers search your keywords, and you pay for however many times customers click on the advert link.

 According to a survey of US online customers carried out by Bold Software, buyers who used live chat were up to 40% more likely to make purchases.

-Live chat is a way of taking the face to face customer service of physical stores to the online store.
+Live chat is a way of taking the face-to-face customer service of physical stores to the online store.
 It’s always helpful to hear from an employee of a business who knows what they are talking about – even better if you can actually see their face!

 Live chat ticks the boxes on:

-- Personalising customer experience
+- Personalizing customer experience